-CVE-2026-11940 is a high-severity vulnerability in CPython’s tarfile module affecting tarfile.extractall() when used with the 'data' or 'tar' extraction filter.
-A crafted tar archive can bypass the intended extraction safeguards by using a hardlink that references a symlink stored at a deeper archived path than the hardlink itself.
-During extraction fallback handling, the symlink was validated at its archived location but recreated at the hardlink’s shallower path.
-This path mismatch allowed a relative link target that appeared confined during validation to resolve outside the intended extraction directory after recreation.
+CVE-2026-11940 is a path traversal and destination-directory escape vulnerability in CPython's tarfile module.
+The flaw affects tarfile.extractall() when used with the 'data' or 'tar' extraction filter.
+A crafted tar archive can bypass the intended extraction confinement by using a hardlink that references a symlink stored at a deeper archive path than the hardlink itself.
+During extraction fallback handling, the symlink was validated at its archived location but recreated at the hardlink's shallower path.
+This mismatch allowed a relative symlink target that appeared confined during validation to resolve outside the intended extraction directory after recreation.
 As a result, a malicious archive could create a symlink pointing outside the destination directory.
 The issue is described as an incomplete fix for CVE-2025-4330.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.